racarter1215/learning-journal/structure-web-pages-with-html.md

 ## How to Make a Website

+### You need to consider the following:

-#### First thing to consider is who your target audience is.
+#### - First thing to consider is who your target audience is.
 This should inform all decisions you make moving forward regarding format, content, etc.

-#### Target audiences include individuals, companies, organizations, etc.
+#### - Target audiences include individuals, companies, organizations, etc.

-#### You must also understand WHY people visit your website.
+#### - You must also understand WHY people visit your website.
 Understanding this requires knowing their motivation and goals.

-#### Finally, understand what website visitors are trying to achieve and tailor the website to acommodate it.
+#### - Understand what website visitors are trying to achieve and tailor the website to acommodate it.

+#### - What information visitors need

+#### - How often people will traffic your site.

+## Site Maps

+#### Utilizing a wireframe model to create a web page idea is the best practice, as you can "sort" what type of information will go where on an html file